dslab-epfl/svshi/README.md

 To run all the installed apps (with [runtime verification](#runtime) enabled):

-1. In [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-professional/), assign to each communication object the right group address as presented in `assignments/assignment.txt` and program the devices.
+1. In [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-professional/), import the file `assignments/assignment.csv` to create the group addresses, then assign to each communication object the right group address as presented in `assignments/assignment.txt`.
+2. In ETS, program the devices.
-2. Execute `svshi run -a address:port`, where address is the KNX IP gateway address and port is the KNX IP gateway port.
+3. Execute `svshi run -a address:port`, where address is the KNX IP gateway address and port is the KNX IP gateway port.

 ## App generator